Lifetime Contributions to American Diplomacy

 • The nominee should have at least a decade of service to diplomacy and foreign policy development, and have made an enduring, positive impact on the diplomatic profession itself, including but not limited to promoting the Foreign Service’s primary role in foreign policy within the executive and legislative branches and strengthening the institution of the Foreign Service.

-• The nominees are normally retired career diplomats, but may include other individuals in exceptional circumstances.
+• The nominees may be retired career diplomats but could include other individuals in exceptional circumstances.
 When looking at an individual who was not a career member of the Foreign Service, one must consider the effect that the individual has had on promoting the role of the Foreign Service and championing diplomacy.

 • The nominees are considered for their accomplishments during both active duty and in retirement.
 The enduring impact of their work on diplomacy, the profession, and diplomatic institutions and practices is particularly important.